bio-ai/labs/skills/vue/Vue.md

 Official Docs - Class & Style Binding: http://vuejs.org/guide/class-and-style.html

-## Conditionals v-if, v-show and Rrendering lists v-for
+## Conditionals v-if, v-show and Rendering lists v-for

 - v-else-if - New in 2.1.0+
 - Similar to v-else, a v-else-if element must immediately follow a v-if or a v-else-if element.